Spatial Correlation between Pulsars from Interfering Gravitational-Wave Sources in Massive Gravity: Signal Correlations from Interfering Sources

 The correlation discussed above pertains to a single pulsar pair.
 In practice, however, PTAs typically monitor dozens of pulsars, resulting in multiple pulsar pairs that share similar angular separations.
 As a result, the quantity that is actually measured is a ``pulsar-averaged" correlation, which aggregates contributions from different pulsar pairs separated by the same angle $\gm= \cos^{-1}(\hat{\bm{p}}_A \cdot \hat{\bm{p}}_B)$, \e

 \q Here, the subscript $p$ denotes an average over pulsars, and $C.C.$ indicates the complex conjugate of the preceding term.
-The exponential functions within the square brackets, originating from the pulsar term, asymptotically oscillate to zero as $fL$ increases.
-For a typical PTA scale with $fL \gtrsim 10^{2}$, it is therefore a good approximation to neglect these terms \cite{Cornish:2013aba,Chamberlin:2011ev, Allen:2022dzg}.
+The exponential functions within the square brackets originate from the pulsar term.
+In the massless limit with $\eta=1$, these terms asymptotically oscillate to zero as $fL$ increases.
+For typical PTA scales with $fL \gtrsim 10^{2}$, it is therefore conventional to adopt the infinite-distance limit and neglect the pulsar term~\cite{Cornish:2013aba,Chamberlin:2011ev,Allen:2022dzg}.
+This approximation also remains valid in subluminal but relativistic cases, such as $v_g=\eta=1/2$~\cite{Bernardo:2022rif}.
+In contrast, for extremely subluminal, nonrelativistic scenarios, the finite pulsar distance effect becomes significant and could lead to substantial deviations in the correlation, particularly at small angular separations~\cite{Bernardo:2022rif,Domenech:2024pow}.
+In this work, we assume that nanohertz GWs propagate relativistically, and therefore neglect the pulsar term.

 Before performing an explicit calculation of the redshift correlation $\langle\rho_{AB}\rangle_p$, we first analyze the geometric structure of the two-point function $\langle F_A(\hat{\bm{\Omega}}_j)F_B^*(\hat{\bm{\Omega}}_k)\rangle_p$ to facilitate a simpler subsequent evaluation.
 This quantity can be decomposed as \m \langle F_A(\hat{\bm{\Omega}}_j)F_B^*(\hat{\bm{\Omega}}_k)\rangle_p=\langle F_A^{+}(\hat{\bm{\Omega}}_j)F_B^{+}(\hat{\bm{\Omega}}_k) + F_A^{\times}(\hat{\bm{\Omega}}_j)F_B^{\times}(\hat{\bm{\Omega}}_k)\rangle_p+i \langle F_A^{+}(\hat{\bm{\Omega}}_j)F_B^{\times}(\hat{\bm{\Omega}}_k) - F_A^{\times}(\hat{\bm{\Omega}}_j)F_B^{+}(\hat{\bm{\Omega}}_k)\rangle_p . \n First, since $\langle F_A(\hat{\bm{\Omega}}_j)F_B^*(\hat{\bm{\Omega}}_k)\rangle_p$ is averaged over a large number of pulsar pairs with identical angular separations, any dependence on the individual pulsar positions is effectively averaged out.
 Second, when a pair of GW sources is observed via many pulsar pairs uniformly distributed across the sky, their absolute positions become irrelevant.
 Thus, the quantity $\langle F_A(\hat{\bm{\Omega}}_j)F_B^*(\hat{\bm{\Omega}}_k)\rangle_p$ is expected to depend only on the angular separation between the two pulsars, $\gm_{AB} = \cos^{-1}(\hat{\bm{p}}_A \cdot \hat{\bm{p}}_B)$, and the angular separation between the two GW sources, $\beta_{jk} = \cos^{-1} (\hat{\bm{\Omega}}_j \cdot \hat{\bm{\Omega}}_k)$.
 Accordingly, Eq.~\eqref{FAFB1} can be rewritten as \m \langle F_A(\hat{\bm{\Omega}}_j)F_B^*(\hat{\bm{\Omega}}_k)\rangle_p = \mu_{++}(\gm_{AB},\bt_{jk}) + \mu_{\times \times}(\gm_{AB},\bt_{jk}) + i \left[ \mu_{+\times}(\gm_{AB},\bt_{jk}) - \mu_{\times +}(\gm_{AB},\bt_{jk}) \right], \n where the shorthand notation is defined as follows:\, $\mu_{++}(\gm_{AB},\,\bt_{jk}) \,\equiv\, \langle F_A^{+}(\hat{\bm{\Omega}}_j)F_B^{+}(\hat{\bm{\Omega}}_k)\rangle_p$,\,\,\,\, $\mu_{\times\times} (\gm_{AB},\,\bt_{jk}) \,\equiv\, $ \\$ \langle F_A^{\times}(\hat{\bm{\Omega}}_j)F_B^{\times}(\hat{\bm{\Omega}}_k)\rangle_p$,\, $\mu_{+\times} (\gm_{AB},\bt_{jk}) \equiv \langle F_A^{+}(\hat{\bm{\Omega}}_j)F_B^{\times}(\hat{\bm{\Omega}}_k)\rangle_p$,\, and $\mu_{\times+}(\gm_{AB},\bt_{jk}) \equiv \langle F_A^{\times}(\hat{\bm{\Omega}}_j)F_B^{+}(\hat{\bm{\Omega}}_k)\rangle_p$.